HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/mx_portlet_in_dx.md

 This creates a Volt MX portlet with the project name and deploys the same portlet in HCL DX.

-For detailed steps refer to this [link](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/iris_user_guide/Content/WebPublish.html#publish-a-portlet-for-dx)
+For additional details about publishing portlets to HCL DX, refer to the relevant sections of [Publishing a Web App in Volt MX Iris](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/iris_user_guide/Content/WebPublish.html#overview)

 ## Adding the Volt MX portlet to HCL DX and verifying the portlet